SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 **Project Template** displays a standardized format or pre-defined structure in project management software designed to help you set up new projects quickly and efficiently.

-\*Note:The template configuration for these functions will affect the web and mobile app
+_Note: The template configuration for these functions will affect the web and mobile app_

 <br>